Concept | Build modes#

 Building sections of the Flow#

-Slide showing the different Dataiku user interface options for building sections or all of your flow.
+Slide showing the different Dataiku user interface options for building sections or the complete Flow.

 Building shared datasets#